 A good understanding of shutter speeds is the key to success in the art of photography.

-To master the art of photography, you must master the three essential elements of the exposure triangle and remember that exposure is the most important.
-Without mastering the exposure triangle, it will be hard to learn composition and framing.
+To master the art of photography, you must master the three essential elements of the exposure triangle and remember that overall exposure is the most important element next to creative execution.
+Without mastering the exposure triangle, it will be hard to learn the important compositional attributes of photography.

 Keep reading to learn about the “stop” based system used in measuring exposure and how to know when to prioritize aperture, shutter speed, or ISO to create the best photos possible!